amspector100/TXHousing/README.md

 After cloning the package and setting up the data, you should first run the two test modules, test_processing and test_utilities.
 These are **not** comprehensive testing suites but will let you know if anything is going catastrophically inside the utilities or data processing subpackages.
-To run them, you should simply navigate to the test directory inside the repo and run:
+To run them, you should simply navigate to the test directory inside the repo and run the files.
+(Possibly to avoid import errors you may have to add a couple of paths to sys - this will be bug tested in the future.)

-python

 If you have not downloaded the data directory, you will need to generate a couple of data caches before running analysis.
 You can generate them by running the R/tarrant-parcel-processing.R script and the generate_caches.py script, in that order.